bogogion/NACV/README.md

 Eventually an official image will be released with patched kernel drivers to allow for higher framerate.
 A case is currently being produced alongside a custom LED board to form a complete custom vision unit.

+The software will also be built to support a custom version of AprilTag still in the works.
+Once all of these components are completed all files will be public.

 The project is being fundamentally rewritten to support complete multiprocessing of frames for accelerated peformance.
 This project will also be a
 *strictly* AprilTag vision system for the time being, however a headless (AprilTag less) version will be released to be used with OpenCV and other vision pipelines.